LadybugDB/ladybug-docs/src/content/docs/get-started/graph-algorithms.md

 └────────────────────────┴────────────┘
 ```

-You can also run the following query in Kuzu Explorer to visualize the tree structure that led to the
+You can also run the following query in Ladybug Explorer to visualize the tree structure that led to the
 person with the highest PageRank score:

 ```py